linked-db/linked-ql/site/flashql/sync.md

 - on reconnect
 - when your app is unsure whether sync is already active

-And get the correct reconciliation behavior without having to memorize a dozen separate lifecycle APIs.
+and get the correct reconciliation behavior without having to memorize a dozen separate lifecycle APIs.

-## What `sync.sync()` actually does
+## What `sync.sync()` does

-For selected sync-enabled views, `sync.sync()` will:
+For the given selector, `sync.sync()` will:

 - discover candidate views
 - materialize local copies for "materialized" views, if not already materialized